FraserLee/dungeon-note/checklist.md

 - [ ] Memoize markdown parsing
 - [ ] Highlight CodeBlocks
 - [ ] Executable CodeBlocks
+    - [ ] once unboxed execution is done, rewrite example to use it so it displays the output and the source markdown code side by side.
 - [ ] Write tests
 - [ ] dynamically adjust pivot so stuff is never offscreen to the left
 - [ ] glorious unified system